Yang-hae-chan/CapsNet/README.md

-# CapsNet
-CapsNet inference implemented in C
+# High-Level Synthesis Design and Implementation of an Efficient Capsule Network Inference System in an FPGA